certara/pyDarwin/docs/Options.rst

 * | **model_cache** - *string*: ModelCache subclass to be used.
   | Currently there are only :data:`darwin.MemoryModelCache <darwin.MemoryModelCache.MemoryModelCache>`
     and :data:`darwin.AsyncMemoryModelCache <darwin.MemoryModelCache.AsyncMemoryModelCache>`.
-  | You can create your own and use it, for example a cache that stores model runs in a DB.
-The name is quite arbitrary and doesn't have any convention/constraints.
+  | You can create your own and use it (e.g., a cache that stores model runs in a DB.
+The name is quite arbitrary and doesn't have any convention/constraints).
   | *Default*: ``darwin.MemoryModelCache``

 .. _model_run_man_options_desc: